AmineDjeghri/awesome-os-setup/Writerside/topics/windows_workflow/0_windows_workflow_README.md

 - (optional) Run from CLI: add it to your path and run `subl` to open a file.

 #### 2.3.5. <ins>Other apps </ins>
+Certainly!
+Here's the text with Markdown formatting using underscores for underline:

-- <ins>ssh key</ins>: If you have WSL, you can generate an ssh key with `ssh-keygen -t rsa` (when prompted, enter an empty password).
+- _ssh key_: If you have WSL, you can generate an ssh key with `ssh-keygen -t rsa` (when prompted, enter an empty password).

-- <ins>Pycharm Jupyter Notebook</ins>: Use the one provided in Pycharm.
+- _Pycharm Jupyter Notebook_: Use the one provided in Pycharm.
 It provides better autocomplete.

-- <ins>Free Cloud GPU </ins> Google Colab/Kaggle you can either put your git repositories inside Google Drive to use them in colab, or git clone inside colab.
+- _Free Cloud GPU_ (Google Colab/Kaggle): You can either put your git repositories inside Google Drive to use them in colab, or git clone inside colab.

-- <ins>Filezilla</ins>: for SFTP (work with a private key: add it in edit/connection/sftp or use pageant)
+- _Filezilla_: For SFTP (work with a private key: add it in edit/connection/sftp or use pageant)
 - Git emojis: https://gitmoji.dev/
 - explain paper: https://www.explainpaper.com/
 - Latex Handwriting recognition: https://detexify.kirelabs.org/classify.html